kumaresan-subramani/ej2-blaz-doc/src/common/visual-studio-integration/visual-studio-extensions/scaffolding.md

-# Scaffolding
+# Syncfusion Blazor Scaffolding

-Syncfusion provides **Visual Studio Scaffolding** for Syncfusion Blazor platform to quickly add code that interacts with data models and reduce the amount of time to develop with data operation in your project.
-Scaffolding provides an easier way to create Razor and Controller action methods for Syncfusion Blazor DataGrid, Charts, Scheduler, Tree Grid, Rich Text Editor, Document Editor, and PDF Viewer controls.
+Syncfusion provides **Visual Studio Scaffolding** for the Syncfusion Blazor platform to quickly add code that interacts with data models and reduce the amount of time to develop with data operation in your project.
+Scaffolding provides an easier way to create Razor and Controller action methods for Syncfusion Blazor DataGrid, Charts, Scheduler, Diagram, Tree Grid, Rich Text Editor, Document Editor, and PDF Viewer controls.

 > Check that at least one Entity Framework model exists, and the application has been compiled once.
-If no Entity Framework model exist in your application, refer to this [documentation](https://www.freecodecamp.org/news/how-to-create-an-application-using-blazor-and-entity-framework-core-1c1679d87c7e/) to generate the Entity Framework model.
+If no Entity Framework model exists in your application, refer to this [documentation](https://www.freecodecamp.org/news/how-to-create-an-application-using-blazor-and-entity-framework-core-1c1679d87c7e/) to generate the Entity Framework model.
 After the model file has been added, check that the required DBContext and properties are added.
 Now, build the application, and try scaffolding.
 If any changes made in the model properties, rebuild the application once before perform scaffolding.

 <!-- markdownlint-disable MD026 -->